stuartellis/stuartellis-site-hugo/content/articles/python-toolbox.md

 Several commercial services offer fully managed systems, so that you can deploy applications without any setting up or maintaining any servers yourself.
 These services include [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Python Anywhere](https://www.pythonanywhere.com/).

-If you need more control over the infrastructure that your application uses, consider using containers and a Kubernetes service, rather than setting up a cluster of Web servers.
-Kubernetes services include [Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).
+If you need more control over the infrastructure that your application uses, consider using containers, rather than setting up a cluster of Web servers.
+Services for hosting containers include [Red Hat OpenShift](https://www.openshift.com/), [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) and [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/).

 [Full Stack Python](https://www.fullstackpython.com) provides a comprehensive guide to building Web applications with Python.